kjellm/kjellm.github.com/event.markdown

 #### The query side

-Note: Again I have made an in-memory-only database.
-And again I hope that it will be easy for you to see how this could be changed to use something like a search engine or a relational database.

 ##### The simplest case

-We choose this strategy for Recordings.
+Remember that I suggested that for the simplest cases we could use the event store repositories as backends for fake projections.
+I have choosen to show this strategy using Recordings.

 ``` ruby
 class RecordingProjection < RepositoryProjection